 Specialist in Glaucoma and Cataracts

-Dr. Wang is an ophthalmologist who specializes in glaucoma and cataracts.
+Dr. Wang is a board-certified ophthalmologist who specializes in glaucoma and cataracts.
 After receiving her undergraduate degree from the University of Rochester, New York, Dr. Wang then pursued her medical degree at Duke University School of Medicine where she was elected into Alpha Omega Alpha, the most prestigious and nationally-recognized medical honor society.
 She then moved to Los Angeles where she completed her internship at the Harbor UCLA Medical Center and ophthalmology residency at the Stein Eye Institute, David Geffen School of Medicine at UCLA.
 Afterwards, she moved to Florida where she completed her glaucoma fellowship at the world renowned Bascom Palmer Eye Institute, University of Miami.

 Dr. Wang specializes in the management of cataract and glaucomatous diseases such as primary open angle glaucoma, pseudo-exfoliation glaucoma, narrow angle glaucoma, and secondary glaucoma caused by other eye conditions.
 Surgically, she performs cataract surgery, provides glaucoma laser treatment as well as procedures ranging from the micro-incisional (or minimally invasive) glaucoma surgeries (MIGS) to the traditional filtering, and glaucoma devices implantation.